 Transit in Port Moresby is something you will have to do when traveling on to one of the main diving locations.
 The reason is simple – Papua New Guinea’s capital is the only international gateway in to the country.

 Arriving by 13.00 gives you enough time to get through immigration, get your luggage and go through customs.
-The domestic terminal is a short 5-minute walk from the international one.
+The domestic terminal is a short from the international one.
 And my experience is that 2 hours is the minimum transit time because of delays getting through both terminals.

 Transit in Port Moresby – Immigration and Customs

 The first delay is at immigration.
 So try and get seated towards the front of the plane so you are off first and nearer to the front of the queue.